-How often do we as teachers or adults encourage our children or students to refine or condense their thoughts, to say it in fewer words, to whittle a message or a letter or an essay (or a Tweet!) down to its essentials?
-How often do we have to do that in our own lives, reducing arguments to a 5-minute elevator pitch?
-Much of life is learning how to simplify your message so it can fit on a billboard.
-And in a sly, back-handed way, this is what Andrew Clements’ curious, iconoclastic No Talking teaches, too.
+How often do adults encourage children to refine their thoughts, to whittle a message down to its essentials?
+How often do we have to do that in our own lives, reducing arguments to a 5-minute elevator pitch or a slogan that can fit on a billboard?
+In a sly way, this is what Andrew Clements’ No Talking teaches, too.

-From here Clements’ fireworks follow.
-Like many of his books, there is an essential, respectful, constructive, challenge from students to school authority.
-How will the principal, Mrs. Abigail Hiatt take it when her cafeteria becomes mysteriously silent?
-The same cafeteria she has been trying to silence for years, waging constant war with the Unshushables.
+From here, Clements’ fireworks follow.
+Like many of his books, there is a respectful and constructive challenge from students to school authority.
+How will the principal, Mrs. Hiatt, take it when her cafeteria becomes mysteriously silent?
+The same cafeteria she has been trying to silence for years, waging a constant war with the Unshushables.
 Does she appreciate the silence and the space to think?
 She does not.
-She perceives nothing less than a challenge to her authority.
+Instead, she perceives the quiet as a challenge to her authority.

 But some of the teachers see things differently.
 They notice students finding alternate ways of communicating – from singing nursery rhymes to using computer blurps and bleeps like R2-D2.
 They pick up on the elegance of Dave and Lynsey’s three-word poetry.
 They notice students explaining their math solutions (“Fewer steps!”) and creating an ongoing three-word narrative (“A woman screamed.”
 “She was scared.”
-“She saw – snakes!”) and delivering a ping-pong History report (“Italy is old.”
-“The Roman Empire…” “…ruled the world.”).
-They notice the quiet, students thinking more, students adapting ingeniously, and students practicing the economy of writing they have been trying to teach all along.
+“It was dark.” “‘Oh, no – snakes!’”) and delivering a ping-pong History report (“Italy is old.”
+“The Roman Empire…” “…Ruled the world.”).
+These teachers notice students thinking more, adapting ingeniously, and practicing the economy of writing they have been trying to teach all along.

 Andrew Clements keeps things brisk and playful from chapter to chapter.
-His books always have a narrative momentum and drive and No Talking is no different.
-He turns Dave and Lynsey’s challenge to Mrs. Abigail Hiatt into an invitation to us all – students and teachers and parents – to take up Gandhi’s challenge.
-Think, before you talk.
-Make space for the silence.
-As usual, Andrew Clements maps an unexpected, safe, respectful way for students and teachers – and schools – to construct a new dialogue.
+His books always have a narrative momentum and No Talking is no different.
+Dave and Lynsey’s challenge to Mrs. Hiatt is an invitation to us all – students and teachers and parents – to take up Gandhi’s challenge to think before you talk, making space for the silence.
+And he turns the classic boys-versus-girls trope on its head along the way.
+As usual, Andrew Clements maps a clever and respectful way for students, teachers, and schools to construct a new dialogue.